 Sandra Morgan and Aida Simpson then lobbied for a permanent “keeping place” where people could tell their stories of what life was like for those who grew up on Cherbourg when it was a place of government control and discipline.
 They believed that by telling stories it would bring healing and re-connection for their people, which in turn would reconnect their young people to the values of culture and revive pride in what their community has done.
 This became known as the “Memory Project”.

-Funding was secured for “The Cherbourg Memory Digital Archive” to tell the story of the Cherbourg community and the stories of people using technology and electronic formats.
+Funding was secured for “The Cherbourg Memory Digital Archive” to tell the story of the Cherbourg community and the stories of people.
 Since then there have been numerous grants for other programs that tell the history of Cherbourg including the “Boys from Barambah Project” which involved renovating the old dormitories where the boys were once housed at Cherbourg.

 Adversity, Stories and Resilience